Heloise: Tragic turn of events

 Fulbert immediately went back on his word and began to spread the news of the marriage.
 Héloïse attempted to deny this, arousing his wrath and abuse.
 Abelard rescued her by sending her to the convent at Argenteuil, where she had been brought up.
 Héloïse dressed as a nun and shared the life of the nuns, though she was not veiled.
 Fulbert, infuriated that Heloise had been taken from his house and possibly believing that Abelard had disposed of her at Argenteuil in order to be rid of her, arranged for a band of men to break into Abelard's room one night and castrate him.
 In legal retribution for this vigilante attack, members of the band were punished, and Fulbert, scorned by the public, took temporary leave of his canon duties (he does not appear again in the Paris cartularies for several years).

 After castration, filled with shame at his situation, Abélard became a monk in the Abbey of St Denis in Paris.
 At the convent in Argenteuil, Héloïse took the veil.
-She quoted from Cornelia's speech in Lucan's Pharsalia: "Why did I marry you and bring about your fall?
+She quoted dramatically from Cornelia's speech in Lucan's Pharsalia: "Why did I marry you and bring about your fall?
 Now...see me gladly pay."

 It is commonly portrayed that Abelard forced Heloise into the convent due to jealousy.
 Yet, as her husband was entering the monastery, she had few other options at the time, beyond perhaps returning to the care of her betrayer Fulbert, leaving Paris again to stay with Abelard's family in rural Brittany outside Nantes, or divorcing and remarrying (most likely to a non-intellectual, as canon scholars were increasingly expected to be celibate).
 Entering religious orders was a common career shift or retirement option in twelfth century France.
 Her appointment as a nun, then prioress, and then abbess was her only opportunity for an academic career as a woman in 12th century France, her only hope to maintain cultural influence, and her only opportunity to stay in touch with or benefit Abelard.
 Examined in a societal context, her decision to follow Abelard into religion upon his direction, despite an initial lack of vocation, is less shocking.